edchao/edchao.github.io/_posts/2016-10-05-dropbox-web-redesign.markdown

 ## Conclusion

-On February 4th 2007, we launched this redesign to a small set of early access customers and have since started rolling it out to everyone.
-Ordinarily, a redesign of this scale would garner a significant amount of user lash-back and resistance to change.
-But there has been a remarkably small number of complaints.
-Most users have just picked up the new design with virtually no transitional friction.
-You could say, it just works.
+On February 4th 2007, we launched this redesign to a small set of early access customers.
+After demonstrating that it didn't negatively impact key metrics (but rather boosted them) we decided to roll the redesign out to everyone at the end of March.
+Around the same time we also started a new Design Systems team to extend and evolve the work going forward.
+Altogether the project has set a new foundation for Dropbox design and I'm excited to see where the team as a whole takes it from here.

 ### See for yourself. <a href="https://dropbox.com">Dropbox.com</a>.